martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 ## Results
+The following section presents results of the analysis, first assessing the tessellation as a unit in the case of Zurich and then analysing its aggregation ability in the case of Prague.

 ### Tessellation as a unit
+Test of tessellation as a unit focused on two aspects - determination of optimal parameters of the algorithm generating tessellation from building footprints and comparison of morphometric values between cadastral layer and tessellation.

 #### Determination of optimal parameters of the MT algorithm
 The test performed on the selected inward offset ranges (from 0.1 to 1 meter) and discretisation intervals (from 0.05 to 5 meters) allowed to assess computational demand (i.e. number of discretisation points) and deviation of cell perimeter and area for each combination.
 In terms of computational demand, as shown in figure \ref{fig:tess_pts}, it appears that the discretisation segment length has an exponential effect on the number of generated points.
 For values below the mean (tail of the distribution), computational demand remains relatively stable, whilst for higher values (head of the distribution) it grows sharply, more than doubling at each step.
 Discretisation intervals ≥ 0.5m are therefore preferred as more computationally effective.